 Think of where your persona spends time and consider ways to take your content there.
 It could be on social platforms like Facebook, LinkedIn, Instagram, Pinterest or TikTok for example or video platforms like YouTube, Vimeo etc. Try to create content for those platforms to drive traffic outside traditional SERP results.
 Repurposing your guide content and promoting on these platforms where your audience spends a lot of time can drive you lots of traffic.

-You must also build high-quality, relevant backlinks to your guide as link are still one of the strongest ranking factors.
+You must also build high-quality, relevant backlinks to your guide as links are still one of the strongest ranking factors.

 How to measure the performance of Guide Content?